roschler/eliza/docs/api/type-aliases/Character.md

  character's bill of materials.
 If present, it will contain an array of BillOfMaterialsLineItem objects.

+### resetGoalsOnInitialActivation?

+> `optional` **resetGoalsOnInitialActivation**: `boolean`

+This field if present and is equal to FALSE, will suppress the default behavior of characters whereby all of their goals are completely reset when the first get control.
+If the field is not present, or it is TRUE, then the goals will be reset when the character first receives control.

 ### messageTemplate?

 > `optional` **messageTemplate**: `string`